EERC Faculty and Staff

 Tracy Cangiano is a Program Coordinator at EERC.
 As such, she is responsible for program and project coordination and administration.
 Tracy has a B.A. from Rutgers University.

-Maria L. Espino is a doctoral candidate in the Higher Education Administration Program in the School of Education.
-Her dissertation is exploring how Latin* first-generation, low-income early college high school graduates are transitioning to a four-year institution.
-She obtained her Master's degree in Educational Policy and Leadership at Marquette University and her Bachelor's degree at the University of Wisconsin - Madison with a double major in Community and Nonprofit Leadership and Gender and Women studies.
-As a qualitative researcher, I explore (in)equities in higher education particularly focusing on the experiences of marginalized students.
+Dr. Maria L. Espino is newly minted PhD in the Higher Education Administration Program from Iowa State University.
+Her dissertation explored how Latin* first-generation, low-income early college high school graduates are transitioning to a four-year institution.
+She obtained her Master’s degree in Educational Policy and Leadership at Marquette University and her Bachelor’s degree at the University of Wisconsin – Madison with a double major in Community and Nonprofit Leadership and Gender and Women studies.
+As a qualitative researcher, she explores (in)equities in higher education particularly focusing on the experiences of marginalized students.
 As a scholar and a student advocate, she believes that it is important to not only conduct research, it is crucial to humanize, empower, and support the community.

 Eliza Peterson